 Stories are what move people and drive them to participate, believe, and often buy.
 A clear and compelling brand story is crucial to your company’s growth and success.

-How do you establish a brand story?
-If you know why your brand exists, then you are on your way to telling a clear brand story.
+How do you establish your brand’s story?
+First, ask yourself: Why does your brand exist?
+Knowing that is the first step to telling a clear brand story.
 Your brand story should derive from who you authentically are, and often comes directly from the reasons your brand was founded.
-The best method for developing your brand story is to clarify your brand position (ideally through a Brand Assessment).
+The best method for developing your brand story is to clarify your brand position.

-Once you have established your brand position, or core “reason to be,” you are ready to develop a compelling and clear central brand story that can serve as the basis for all of the various iterations of your story, no matter what platforms they may be delivered on.
+Once you have established your brand position, a.k.a., your core “reason to be,” you are ready to develop a compelling and clear central brand story.
+This story will serve as the basis for all of the various iterations of your story, no matter what platforms they may be delivered on.
 For instance, the way you tell your story on the “about” section of your website would be much broader and less dynamic than any of your Facebook video content, but both forms should directly relate to your core brand story and engage audiences with a different emotional impact.